Why I Use Terragrunt Over Terraform/OpenTofu in 2025

 Following the example from the previous section, you would also need to write the backend configuration for each environment:

-You will also need to create the S3 bucket manually before anyone can run terraform init.
+You will also need to create the S3 bucket manually before anyone can run terraform init or tofu init.

-Usually, this means running a separate Terraform configuration just for the backend infrastructure, or clicking through the AWS console.
+Usually, this means running a separate OpenTofu/Terraform configuration just for the backend infrastructure, or clicking through the AWS console.

 The whole process becomes a headache that only gets worse as you add more environments and team members.